Chia-Network/drplotter/README.md

 > [!NOTE]
 > If you have not yet connected a drsolver with your same DRPLOTTER_CLIENT_TOKEN, you will see a warning or error message in your harvester logs.
 Once your drsolver starts running, the harvester will then connect to the server and start sending plots to your solvers.

-## Verifying your DrPlots are Working
+## Verify your DrPlots are Submitting Proofs

-To verify that your DrPlots are submitting proofs, it's recommended to join a pool and adjust the difficulty setting of your pool plots to the lowest possible value, such as 1.
+To check your DrPlots are submitting proofs, it's recommended to join a pool and adjust the difficulty setting of your pool plots to the lowest possible value, such as 1.
 This approach is beneficial for several reasons:

 - **No Performance Impact:** Setting the difficulty to a low level for DrPlots does not affect their performance.
 Thus, you can monitor their operation without any compromise on efficiency.